-Groups which swap and share food and other local produce have been increasing in number for more than a decade.
-As the Food Swap Network in North America states “A food swap is a recurring event where members of a community share homemade, homegrown, or foraged foods with each other.”
+Food swapping has been on the rise for over a decade, and it’s a fantastic way to connect with your community while making the most of your harvest.
+The Food Swap Network in North America describes it perfectly: “A food swap is a recurring event where members of a community share homemade, homegrown, or foraged foods with each other.”

-• sourcing food that is largely grown without chemicals
+• Source delicious food that’s largely grown without chemicals

-• minimising food miles through growing and swapping locally
+• Minimise food miles by growing and swapping locally

-• networking and making friendships with like-minded people
+• Network and make friendships with like-minded folks

 National